 The Sutter Club was founded in January 1889 after months of discussion and planning by the city’s commercial, agricultural, governmental and social leaders.
 Nineteen months later the first rooms of The Sutter Club were formally opened in the California State Bank at 4th and J streets.

-Many of the city’s leading businesses and legal firms were started by Members of The Sutter Club and have contributed two, three or four generations of members.
+Many of the city’s leading businesses and legal firms were started by Members of The Sutter Club and have contributed two, three or four generations of Members.
 Most of California’s Governors have belonged to the Club.
-Chief Justice Earl Warren and Justice Kennedy were also include in our roster of Members.
+Chief Justice Earl Warren and Justice Kennedy were also included in the Club's roster of Members.

-In 1930 the present home of the Club was completed and opened for occupancy.
-During the 1930s and well in the 1970s The Sutter Club was the social hub of Sacramento.
-Over the last quarter century many other facilities have come onto the scene to share the tremendous growth of social and charitable activities as Sacramento grew into a major metropolitan area.
+In 1930, the present home of the Club was completed and opened for occupancy.
+During the 1930's, and well in the 1970's, The Sutter Club was the social hub of Sacramento.
+Throughout the last quarter century, many other facilities have come onto the scene to share the tremendous growth of social and charitable activities, as Sacramento grew into a major metropolitan area.

 Where Everything Is